-Throughout the Politics degree you will be taught by lecturers who have worked in the field of political science and international relations as well as world leading researchers.
+Throughout the Politics degree you will be taught by lecturers who have worked in the field of political science and international relations.
 You can learn more about the staff in the school by visiting the School of Government staff pages.

 Your Politics degree is taught by lecturers from our internationally renowned Department of Political Science and International Studies (POLSIS), located in the Muirhead Tower on our main Edgbaston campus.

 Departments from across the School of Government are all based within Muirhead Tower.
-The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, 230 'hubs' for post graduate research students, teaching rooms for up to 100 people and a 200-seat lecture theatre.
+The space has been designed to create modern, attractive spaces for teaching and research accommodating 150 academic offices, teaching rooms for up to 100 people and a 200-seat lecture theatre.